-Also known as the Estádio da Luz (Stadium of Light), the home of 37-time Portuguese champions Benfica was rebuilt to host games (including the final) of UEFA EURO 2004, and more recently staged the 2014 UEFA Champions League final, in which Real Madrid beat city rivals Atlético 4-1 after extra-time to become European champions for a tenth time.
+Also known as the Estádio da Luz (Stadium of Light), the home of 37-time Portuguese champions Benfica was rebuilt to host games (including the final) of UEFA EURO 2004, and more recently staged the 2014 UEFA Champions League final, in which Real Madrid beat city rivals Atlético 4-1 after extra time to become European champions for a tenth time.

-Will there be supporters at the stadium?
+Were there supporters at the stadium?

 All UEFA matches will take place behind closed doors until further notice.